montemurroPaolo/autograder/README.md

 ### Handling different errors
 - COMPILING: The grader outputs the code of the line that contains an error, and the R message.
-- NAMING: The grader recognizeS if the variable is not present and outputs a standardized message
+- NAMING: The grader recognizes if the variable or function is not present and outputs a standardized message.
 - EVALUATION: The grader provides user-generated or R-generated feedback.